alexeevrevan/Dynamic-Gesture-Recognition/README.md

 - **skeleton-to-image.py**: Frame processing module for applying skeleton to image.

 - **augment-data.py**: Horizontal flip of a video in order to augment dataset

+- **filter-one**: Outlier detector which excludes skeletons which lack main landmarks

+- **filter-two**: Outlier detector, excludes gestures which are out of expected range of performance